hofiisek/spraywall-cellar/README.md

 🧗‍♂️ **Enter the send mode** to browse through the boulders, sorted by stars or grade based on how weak you are.
 Grab your stinky shoes, **chalk the fuck up and send hard**! 💪💪

-🔐 **Log in with your Google account** to edit/delete boulders — if you're a friend close enough to know the password, that is :)
+🔐 **Log in with your Google account** to edit/delete your boulders.

 ---